nchrkis/overparametrization/README.md

 ## Overview
 This repository contains 10 CSV datasets used in the paper "When Bigger Isn't Better: Non‑monotonic Effects of Depth and Width on Neural Approximation and Generalization" by Nicholas Christakis, Daryl Fung, and Dimitris Drikakis.
 The manuscript is being submitted to Neurocomputing in 2025.

 Each CSV provides a one‑dimensional regression target with 500 samples.
 Inputs and outputs are scalar.
 These data are noise free and deterministic.
-In the study, the same samples are used for training and evaluation to isolate approximation and optimizer stability effects.
+In the study, the same samples are used for training and evaluation to isolate approximation and optimiser stability effects.

 Common format across files:
 - Rows per file: 500